aws-amplify/docs/js/ionic.md

 </amplify-s3-album>
 ```

+- `options` - object which is passed as the 'options' parameter to the .get request.
+This can be used to set the 'level' of the objects being requested (i.e. 'protected', 'private', or 'public'
-`(selected)` event can be used to retrieve the URL of the clicked image on the list:
+- `(selected)` event can be used to retrieve the URL of the clicked image on the list:

 ```javascript
 onAlbumImageSelected( event ) {